Transcranial Laser Therapy for Depression

 Are you looking for help?

-You will complete 12 TLT sessions in this research study.
 All TLT sessions will take place at the Depression Clinical and Research Program at Massachusetts General Hospital.
-We can validate your parking ticket if you park in a hospital garage.
-You will receive $25 for each TLT session.
+We can validate your parking ticket if you park in a hospital garage, and compensation up to $200 is available for completion of the study.